Seafood Fried Rice (Nasi Goreng Seafood)

 And for this seafood version, I used mixed seafood of prawns, mussels, and cuttlefish.
 Feel free to use whichever seafood you love.

 The spices are onion, garlic, and chilies.
 These three ingredients are a must.
-Other than these, they are just an addition when people try tweaking fried rice recipes.ย
+Other than these, they are just an addition when people try tweaking fried rice recipes.

 When it comes to chilies, I suggest you use homemade Sambal.
 But if time and convenience do not allow you to make your own, you can get a ready-made one like this one.
-And if neither is possible, you can swap the sambal with ordinary chilies like fresh birdโ€™s eye chilies, dried chili flakes, or even red chili powder.ย
+And if neither is possible, you can swap the sambal with ordinary chilies like fresh bird’s eye chilies, dried chili flakes, or even red chili powder.

 This Nasi Goreng Seafood recipe is quite forgiving, and you can always tweak it according to your taste and available ingredients.

-However, when it comes to sweet soy sauce, I highly recommend using Indonesiaโ€™s sweet soy sauce.
-My favorite brand is this brand, but I often use it as itโ€™s more available in many places.
+However, when it comes to sweet soy sauce, I highly recommend Indonesia’s Kecap Manis.
+My favorite brand is this one.
+I often use it because it’s more widely available.

-The reason is to get the flavor as close as the authentic Nasi Goreng.
-Did you know that sweet soy sauce was originally from Indonesia?
-So, letโ€™s stick to the origin.
+The reason is to get the flavor as close to authentic Nasi Goreng as possible.
+Did you know that sweet soy sauce originated in Indonesia?
+So, let’s stick to the origin.

 How to Make the Best Nasi Goreng Seafood

 When all the ingredients are prepared, heat the oil in a large wok or frying pan.
-Fry the onion and garlic until the onion becomes translucent and both release a nice aroma.ย
+Fry the onion and garlic until the onion becomes translucent, and both release a nice aroma.

 Next, stir the sambal (if using) and chilies, then add the seafood.
-Cook until the seafood is fully cooked.ย
+Cook until the seafood is fully cooked.

 photo collage of getting stuff ready for nasi goreng ingredients